-Whether your spend three minutes or three hours carving your Halloween pumpkin, wouldn't it be nice if it lasted longer before melting into a puddle of mold on your porch?
+Whether you spend three minutes or three hours creating your Halloween pumpkin, wouldn't it be nice if it lasted longer?

-In the battle to preserve your Halloween pumpkins, you're fighting both mold and dehydration.
-Here's how to prevent them from ruining your creations:
+In the battle to preserve your Halloween pumpkin, you're fighting both mold and dehydration.
+Here's how to prevent them from ruining your creation.

 Lubricate.
-Unless you want your pumpkin to look like a shrunken head, you will also need to apply a water-repellent lubricant to the cut areas to keep them from drying out.
-Petroleum jelly, vegetable oil and even WD-40 work wonders to keep the moisture in and keep your pumpkin looking good.
+Unless you want your pumpkin to look like a shrunken head, you may also need to apply a water-repellent lubricant to the cut areas to keep them from drying out.
+Petroleum jelly or vegetable oil will help keep the moisture in and keep your pumpkin looking good.

 Another option is to use a store-bought pumpkin preservative spray like Pumpkin Fresh, which contains fungicide (to kill the mold) and lubricants (to keep the pumpkin from drying out).

-Want to preserve an uncarved pumpkin?
-Try shining it with floor wax to keep it looking fresh.
+If you need to preserve an uncarved pumpkin, try shining it with one of those ingredients to keep it looking fresh.

-But a word to the wise: If you plan to eat your pumpkin after carving, skip the bleach and use a natural lubricant — like veggie oil or olive oil — instead.
-Carve the pumpkin close to Halloween so that it won't sit out for too long.
-And carve away any spots that look moldy before you add it to your recipes.
+But a word to the wise: If you plan to eat your pumpkin after carving, refer to the first point, readjust your carving timing and skip all of these options.
+Carve the pumpkin close to Halloween so that it won't sit out for so long, and if you plan to roast the seeds or any of the flesh, carve away any spots that look moldy before you start to cook.